Nurragingy Reserve

-The Nurragingy Nature Reserve is an Australian open urban park and forest, nature reserve and garden, it is a protected area owned by Western Sydney Parklands Trust and operated by Blacktown City Council that opened in 1981.
+The Nurragingy Nature Reserve is an Australian open urban park and nature reserve, it is a protected area owned by Western Sydney Parklands Trust and operated by Blacktown City Council that opened in 1981.
 The Nature Reserve is a site of state heritage significance because of its combination of historical, social and cultural values.
 The site was the first land grant ever given to Aboriginal people in Australia.